26 Apr Hormonology Guide to Slimming down

-Okay, so cards on the table: This may be the hardest week of your cycle when it comes to sticking to your diet.
+Okay, so cards on the table: This may be the most difficult week of your cycle when it comes to sticking to your diet.
 That’s because plunging estrogen drags down the feel-good brain chemical serotonin, which can sap willpower, make you feel like you somehow failed in your weight loss efforts and/or that you don’t see any positive changes in your body.
-If you can get past those negative feelings and not let them sabotage your goals, you can actually use Week 4’s hormones to help you slim down faster.
-That’s because progesterone is still making your body burn up to 30% more fat during exercise up to two days before your period!
+If you can get past those negative feelings and not let them sabotage your goals, you can actually use your Week 4’s hormones to help you slim down faster.
+That’s because progesterone is still making your body burn up to 30% more fat during aerobic exercise up to two days before your period.

 To reach your weight-loss goal: When you get a hankering for carbs, remind yourself that “simple” carbs (like sugar and white flour) aren’t the only serotonin-lifters around.
 Healthier carbs (like whole grain bread, brown rice and beans) also boost flagging serotonin back up.
 Even better, they’re filling and help stabilize blood sugar, so you’ll naturally eat less at meals.
-You’re still experiencing bloating and constipation due to progesterone, so continue with Week 3’s tips for combatting both.
-And, finally, if you feel like giving up altogether on your weight-loss goals, just remember it’s simply due to plunging hormones.
-Try journaling your emotions or calling a friend for support.
+You’re still experiencing bloating and constipation due to elevated progesterone, so continue with Week 3’s tips for combating both.
+And, finally, if you feel like giving up altogether on your weight-loss goals, just remember it’s probably just due to plunging hormones.
+Try journaling your feelings or connecting with a friend or support group.
 If you keep up the forward momentum, you’ll see in just a few short days you’ll be feeling optimistic and renewed about your weight-loss efforts once again.

 Never miss a single Hormonology tip: